influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 * RAM: 512 MB - 1 GB
 * IOPS: 50

-### Enterprise web node
+### Web node

-The Enterprise web server is primarily an HTTP server with similar load requirements.
+The InfluxDB Enterprise web server is primarily an HTTP server with similar load requirements.
 For most applications, the server doesn't need to be very robust.
 A cluster can function with only one web server, but for redundancy, we recommend connecting multiple web servers to a single back-end Postgres database.

 > **Note:** Production clusters should not use the SQLite database (lacks support for redundant web servers and handling high loads).